-However, you need to be careful when getting your items ready.
+However, it would be best to be careful when preparing your items.

 - Ensure you have a license for firearms and that you are in a place where you can legally own them.

-- Always be sure that any firearms or weapons you have are stored in spaces where no one else will be able to touch them.
+- Always be sure that any firearms or weapons you have are stored in spaces where no one else can touch them.

 - Look to see if certain traps are allowed for use on your property before installing them.